zephyrproject-rtos/zephyr/doc/project/dev_env_and_tools.rst

 additional information.

-Any issue must be classified and labeled as either *Bug*, *Enhancement*, *Feature*, or *Feature Request*.
+Any issue must be classified and labeled as either *Bug*, *Enhancement*, *Feature*, *Feature Request* or *Hardware Support*.
 More information on how feature requests are handled and become features can be found in :ref:`Feature Tracking<feature-tracking>`.

 Labels applicable to pull requests only